Ray Bernard’s March 2019 update on physical security industry product and system hardening guides.

 - Octopus: Security policy web page

-- Vivotek: Security Information, Security Hardening Guide and Vulnerability Policy
+- Vivotek: Security Information, Security Hardening Guide and Vulnerability Policy (including an impressive 1-minute overview video)

 The broadly publicized cyberattacks on cameras and recorders elevated the public awareness of the importance of product and system cybersecurity protections.
 Hardening guides are now a standard expectation for physical security systems.